steliost03/Adversary-Control/README.md

 ## Overview

-Simulation of adversary control in 2-dimensional systems (soon to be expanded to higher dimensional systems).
+Simulation of adversary control in a linear, 2-dimensional discrete system in state-space representation (soon to be expanded to higher dimensional systems) .

+We assume that the system operates under linear constraints regarding both the input of the controllers and regarding its state.
+Depending on the type of scenario (see below) a specific area is defined, called the desired operation area, within which the system wants to operate.

-The system is controlled by two opposing parties :
+The system is controlled by two opposing parties : The contractive and the expanding controllers.
+The objective of the contractive controller is to keep the system operating in a stable equilibrium point within the desired operation area , while the objective of the expanding controller is to disrupt this stability and force it to operate outside of it (while respecting input constraints).

+Two scenarios of adversary control are explored:

+*Regular* :

+*Covert* :

 ## Theoretical Background

-The fundamental concepts behind the simulation can be found in the following papers: [Link](https://drive.google.com/drive/folders/0By-Hy-bcfIQSNkNraGhRSUs0M0U?usp=sharing)
+The fundamental mathematical concepts utilized by this simulation can be found in the following papers: [Link](https://drive.google.com/drive/folders/0By-Hy-bcfIQSNkNraGhRSUs0M0U?usp=sharing)

 This simulation is based,and extends upon,the following papers: [Link](https://drive.google.com/drive/folders/0By-Hy-bcfIQSOUxsMUNGTHh5NnM?usp=sharing)